thoward27/algorithms/docs/assignments/A05-two-stack.md

    3. Check that you can compile and run your calculator program `g++ -std=c++11 calculator.cpp source/Linear/Stack.cpp && ./a.out`
    4. Check that you can compile and run the Two Stack starter code `g++ -std=c++11 calculator.cpp source/Algorithms/twostack.tests.cpp && ./a.out`
       1. Ensure that your test cases fail.
+4. Implement the `main` function (30 points)
+   1. Following the pseudocode in `calculator.cpp`, implement the main function for your calculator.
-4. Implement the algorithm (90 points)
+5. Implement the algorithm (60 points)
    1. Write pseudocode for your algorithm
    2. Commit and push this pseudocode (`git add . && git push`)
       1. Check that your pseudocode uploaded, and is visible on the master branch of your assignment.